Prof Daniel T. Smith

-Daniel is an associate professor in Durham University’s Department of Psychology.
+Dan is a professor in Durham University’s Department of Psychology.
 His research examines the interaction between the motor system, specifically the oculomotor system, and cognitive processes such as attention and working memory, with the goal to understand how activity in the motor system helps resolve competition between different representations in the visual system.
 The Motor Bias project attempts to distill the ideas he has developed over several years into a coherent framework we can use to predict how and when motor activity can influence perception.
-Thanks to an active collaboration with Stefan and Thomas, Dan apply these findings to developing novel techniques for neurorehabilitation.
+Thanks to an active collaboration with Thomas, Soazig and Stefan, Dan applies these findings to developing novel techniques for neurorehabilitation.
 He uses a variety of techniques in his research, including neuropsychological studies of people with brain injuries, lab-based studies with healthy participants, eye-tracking and neurostimulation (TMS / TDCS).
 Beyond the Motor Bias project, he is also interested in applying Achievement Goal Theory to understanding motivation in sport and exercise.
 You can follow his progress on twitter @AttentionLab.

 Thomas Schenk is head of the Clinical Neuropsychology Unit at the Ludwig-Maximilians University in Munich, Germany.
 He is interested in the neural control of movement, the diagnosis and treatment of patients with attentional, visual and motor disorders and the long-term psychological consequences of neurological disorders.
 The members of the Clinical Neuropsychology unit work both with healthy humans and patients with neurological disorders; the methods employed in the Clinical Neuropsychology Unit include kinematic analysis of movements, gaze-tracking, virtual reality setups, EEG, TMS and fMRI.